Rethinking Code Complexity Through the Lens of Large Language Models: Proposed Metric:

 \subsection{Feature Extraction and Selection}

-Given the semantic compositional hierarchy, we extract quantitative features over semantic units to parameterize \ourmetric.
-These features are designed to explicitly capture two fundamental dimensions of semantic nonlinearity that shape LLM reasoning: \emph{compositional level}, reflecting semantic compositional depth induced by structural nesting and scoping relations, and \emph{branching factor}, reflecting semantic divergence induced by structural branching.
+Based on the semantic compositional hierarchy, we derive a set of quantitative features over semantic units to parameterize \ourmetric.
+These features are designed to characterize two fundamental dimensions of semantic nonlinearity that influence LLM reasoning: \emph{compositional level}, which captures the depth of semantic composition induced by nesting and scoping structures, and \emph{branching factor}, which captures semantic divergence introduced by branching structures.